On a Sunday night in Los Angeles, Edmonton Oilers found that checking a team committed to a body scan wasn’t a great strategy.

 McCurdy: Oilers hits goal-scoring in Game Three

-Cards: The Oilers Roll on the Kings in Game 2
+Leaves: The Oilers Roll the Kings in Game 2

 STAPLES: The Oilers drop Game 1 to LA